danielbeardsley/cimpler/README.md

            }, ...
         }

+   * If `config` is an array, the `init()` function will be called once for each value in the array.
+This allows you to configure multiple instances of a plugin.

 * __cimpler:__ an instance of Cimpler which exposes methods and events
    * Methods:
       * `.addBuild(build)` : Adds a build to the system.
 A build is an object